-How To Pay Your Parking Ticket in Burlington
+How To Pay a Parking Ticket

 Contesting a Ticket

 You will receive a written response from the City Attorney’s office.
 If you are not satisfied with that response, the registered OWNER of the vehicle must arrange a court hearing on the alleged violation by contacting the Parking Enforcement Office immediately thereafter.

 For more information please visit the Burlington Police Department’s webpage.

 Burlington maintains a warning system of yellow lights mounted on utility poles throughout the city.
 These lights are activated when a snow parking ban is declared.

 Upon declaring a ban, City Parking Ban lights are turned on, and a tape recording is activated at 658-SNOW (7669).
 Call this number for the most up-to-date info regarding the winter parking ban.

 If a parking ban is declared: